2025ComputerVision/Consumer-to-Shop-Clothing-Retrieval-Using-Deep-Learning/README.md

   Scripts and artifacts related to dataset construction, filtering, and sampling.

 - **02_preprocessing/**
-  Exploratory notebooks and experiments on preprocessing strategies, including normalization, data augmentation, and domain gap analysis.
+  Exploratory notebooks and experiments on basic preprocessing strategies(stage1), and advanced preprocessing stategies after model selection including normalization, data augmentation, and domain gap analysis.

 - **03_model_experiments/**
   Model comparison and ablation experiments conducted during development, such as backbone selection and loss function exploration.